jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

   3. Log into xrd02 with ssh.
   4. On xrd02 run the command *clear counter interface gi x/x/x/x* on the interface facing xrd03 and xrd06
   5. Log into the Amsterdam VM with ssh.
-  6. Run the following cli command to start iPerf3 test: *iperf3 -c 20.0.0.1*
+  6. Run the following cli command to start iPerf3 test
   7. Go back to xrd02 and now look at the interface counters and see which incremented by several hundred packets
   8. You can repeat this hop by hop through the network to determine the flow path.